 Please sir ….

 Louis had probably read the newspaper reports – he asked whether he needed permission to go to the toilet.
 He didn’t.
 But we didn’t laugh his question off.
 Work is a disciplined business!
 Work experience at Gavurin reflects the way WE work but it may not be the norm.
-We enable Work Experience because we think it’s important and because of 14-15-year olds bring a great energy and fresh a perspective with them.
+We enable Work Experience because we think it’s important and because 14-15-year olds bring great energy and a fresh perspective.
 And yes, Louis has been great to have around for the short time he was with us.
 Our economy benefits from your people being positive about working and we’re always happy to help young people with an interest in STEM and small businesses.

 The challenge for us

 For a business like ours which offers such bespoke solutions, it’s challenging trying to outline to a student only with us for a week what an “average week” looks like, because no two are the same.

 From the complexities of analysing data, testing software, delivering on projects, to the everyday tasks of running the office, Louis spent each day shadowing a different department.
 At the end of the week, Louis said: